 Enforce IP address filtering, if applicable

-If you’re into B2B services and your APIs are used by businesses from set locations, considering adding an extra layer of security that restricts IP addresses that can access your API.
-For every new location and new clients, the IP address will need to be checked against the incoming request.
+If you’re into B2B services and your APIs are used by businesses from set locations, consider adding an extra layer of security that restricts IP addresses that can access your API.
+For every new location and new client, the IP address will need to be checked against the incoming request.

 Yes, it adds nuisance to onboarding, but the end result is much tighter security than can be otherwise achieved.